Echobasics [start] [author] [print] [impressum]

 Regional wall motion assessment

-18-segment model: left ventricular wall segments
+17-segment model: left ventricular wall segments

-There are several models to depict left ventricular wall segments, and correspondingly, some confusion.
-The 16-segment model, suggested by the American Society of Echocardiography in 1989 has proven its practicability in clinical work.
-Three-chamber view, used regularly in echocardiography examinations in Europe since decades introduced two more apical segments: anteroseptal apical and posterior apical.
+Three-chamber view, used regularly in echocardiography examinations in Europe since decades introduced two more apical segments: anteroseptal apical and inferolateral apical (18-segment model).
 In American models, apical segments remained only 4: apical anterior, apical lateral, apical inferior and apical septal.
-A new model was recently proposed, in order to equalize standards in echocardiographic, thallium-scintigraphy, NMR and PET examinations.
-The document can be downloaded directly from the ASE: Recommendations for Chamber Quantification, 2005.

 Examples of wall motion abnormalities